winnipeg-matters/winnipegmatters.org/city-of-winnipeg-councillor-expenses.md

 ---
 layout: page
 title: City of Winnipeg Councillor Expenses
+permalink: /city-of-winnipeg-councillor-expenses/
 ---

 Councillor expenses!
 Your City of Winnipeg (CoW) councillor gets $1,XXX per year to spend on their community as they see fit.

-This list is now available below and you can [sign up to be emailed every so often when your councillor (or the mayor)]() incurs those expenses.
+We are releasing an email subscription service to be told about what your councillors expense.
+[Subscribe here]() to be told when we release this service this summer (2019).

 ## Details